 People were in shock.
 Were the borders really open?
 East Germans tentatively approached the border and indeed found that the border guards were letting people cross.

 Very quickly, the Berlin Wall was inundated with people from both sides.
 Some began chipping at the Berlin Wall with hammers and chisels.
 There was an impromptu and massive celebration along the Berlin Wall, with people hugging, kissing, singing, cheering, and crying.

-(Photo credit: AP / Getty Images/ Text: Jennifer Rosenberg).
+(Photo credit: AP / Getty Images/ /Library of Congress / Text: Jennifer Rosenberg).